FR4 PCB: The FR4 Thermal Conductivity Guide for Your Circuit Board

 FR4 PCB Thermal Conductivity Management

-Thermal Conductivity Management is crucial for FR4 PCB that would affect their performance, reliability, and longevity.
+Thermal conductivity management is crucial for FR4 PCB that would affect their performance, reliability, and longevity.
 Without heat management, the printed circuit boards may have problems of delamination, damage, or device failure.
 Luckily, there are several methods to manage the thermal conductivity effectively.
 In this blog, we would explain them in two aspects:

 Design PCB Better